m4xshen/m4xshen.dev/src/pages/about.md

 ---
 layout: "../layouts/About.astro"
 title: "About Me"
-description: "Hi, I'm Max Shen, an open source and web developer from Taiwan.
+description: "Hi, I'm Max Shen, an open source developer and generative artist from Taiwan.
 I am passionate about solving problems by making projects about Neovim and Web.
 This dev blog is the place where I share my learning journey to help and inspire other people!"
 ---

-Hi, I'm Max Shen, an open source and web developer from Taiwan.
+Hi, I'm Max Shen, an open source developer and generative artist from Taiwan.
 I am passionate about solving problems by making projects about Neovim and Web.
 This dev blog is the place where I share my learning journey to help and inspire other people!

 ## Contact